Casey McQuiston: Red, White & Royal Blue

-In April 2019, Amazon Studios acquired the film rights to the novel at auction, with Ted Malawer attached as writer and Berlanti Studios as producer.
+In April 2019, Amazon Studios acquired the film rights to the novel at auction, with Ted Malawer attached as writer and Greg Berlanti as producer.

 Red, White & Royal Blue was published by St. Martin's Griffin in May 2019 and debuted on the New York Times Paper Trade Fiction bestseller list, at number 15.
 It was received favorably by critics, earning a starred review from Publishers Weekly, Kirkus, Booklist, Vogue and Vanity Fair.

-It has been published and translated in Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Czech Republic, Dominican Republic, Ecuador, El Salvador, Finland, Germany, Guatemala, Honduras, Hungary, Mexico, Nicaragua, Panama, Paraguay, Peru, Poland, Portugal, Serbia, Sweden, Puerto Rico, Romania, Russia, Spain, Israel, and Uruguay.
+It has been published and translated in Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Czech Republic, Dominican Republic, Ecuador, El Salvador, Finland, Germany, Guatemala, Honduras, Hungary, Israel, Mexico, Nicaragua, Panama, Paraguay, Peru, Poland, Portugal, Serbia, Sweden, Puerto Rico, Romania, Russia, Spain, Ukraine, and Uruguay.

 Red, White & Royal Blue won the Best Debut Novel and Best Romance Novel categories in the 11th Annual Goodreads Choice Awards, making it the only novel to win in two categories in 2019.

 In interviews, McQuiston has expressed hopes that Red, White & Royal Blue, along with their future novels, will help push queer romance into the spotlight.
-When asked about their writing process for this book, Mcquiston said they knew from the get-go that they wanted to write a queer-romance but didn't plan out each character before they began writing.
-For example, both Henry and Alex were eventually written as cisgender boys, even though that wasn’t necessarily the plan from the beginning.
+When asked about their writing process for this book, McQuiston said they knew from the get-go that they wanted to write a queer romance but did not plan out each character before they began writing.
+For example, while both Henry and Alex are written as cisgender boys, that was not planned from the beginning.
 Additionally, many of the characters in Red, White & Royal Blue were inspired by different political ideologies and archetypes instead of real-life people.
-In interviews about this novel, McQuiston likes to say that “no real royals or first families were harmed in the making this book”.
+In interviews about this novel, McQuiston likes to say that "no real royals or first families were harmed in the making of this book".